Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 ## Some Problems Are Not “Unexpected” — They Have Been There All Along

-When reviewing past transactions with partners across different markets, a consistent pattern becomes clear:
+When reviewing past transactions with partners across different markets — particularly in oncology and complex therapeutic areas — a consistent pattern becomes clear.

 Many supply chain issues do not arise suddenly.
 They appear repeatedly as early warning signs — but are never systematically analyzed.